-Some of the best obedience competitors in the world will be gathered in Willmington, Ohio, on July 9 and 10 2022, for the 2022 AKC National Obedience Championship.
+Some of the best obedience competitors in the world gather for the AKC National Obedience Championship.
 Just in time for this prestigious event, here’s a newcomer’s guide to the basics of watching an obedience competition — including a breakdown of classes and scoring.
 Even better, after learning more, you might be inspired to try one of our dog companion sports.

 Developed in the 1930s, the sport of obedience is all about fostering dogs that are well-behaved at home, in public, and in the presence of other dogs.
 During an obedience trial, dogs must demonstrate abilities like walking politely, staying, retrieving, and jumping, all while showing they enjoy working with their handler.